xuyongzhi/Scan-to-BIM/Structral_Detection.md

 * The direction of normal.
 Does the positive meaning is learnable.
 After rotation, is the direction should be updated.

 # Big ideas
+* only use two reppoints and sample the other 7 based on the two
+* try dcn offset == reppoints location
 * compare performance of feeding images and point clouds
 * compare performace of feeding images of different resolution *